stefanhts/stheller-jekyll/_posts/2020-3-4-i-can-count-to-ten.md

 We rely on a lot of dependencies here to make this project as streamlined as possible.
 Most of the tools we will use will come from Keras, a ML library which greatly simplifies the work that goes into creating a Neural Net.
 This particular network is going to be what is called a 2D Convolutional Neural Network, which essentially means that it uses convolution to identify patterns in two dimensional inputs to increase the effectiveness of the network.
 To make a CNN, we rely on classes such as Conv2D, Flatten, etc. to provide us with key functionality, but we'll get to that in more detail later.
-Next we have to get all of our data and seperate it into training and testing inputs and outputs.
+Next we have to get all of our data and separate it into training and testing inputs and outputs.
 This is very simple with the MNIST data, as it is built into Keras already.
 All we need to write is
 ```python
 (tr_in, tr_out), (tst_in, tst_out) = mnist.load_data()